anikdas048/Optical_Character_Recognition/README.md

 This Project was aimed to develop an web application for recognition of characters from any kind of images using Python's Flask framework.

-The project's files are in the Master branch.
+NB: The project's files are in the Master branch.